Gumparthypavankumar/ContactManager_Redux/README.md

+In this project i used redux state management other than context api

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>